rkgIITBh/data-structures.github.io/CODES/radixSort/index.md

 The purpose of extracting the maximum is to get the number of buckets we will require to distribute the elements.
 We divide the maximum by the base of the number system.
-The number digits in the maximum is equal to the number divisions till the residue becomes zero.
+The number of digits in the maximum equals the number of divisions until the residue becomes zero.

 The other three functions are:

-- createArray(): creates storage for the array and also store its length.
+- createArray(): creates storage for the array and also stores its length.
 - bucketDistribution(): distributes the elements into buckets using counting sort
 - radixSort(): it calls bucketDistribution() repeatedly to perform the passes.
 The number of passes is equal to the maximum number of digit positions.

-We generate the input randomly using a random number generator taking time as seed.
+We generate the input randomly using a random number generator, taking time as a seed.

 ```
 #include <stdio.h>